-Additional information regarding the pesticide registration process and required forms may be reviewed at this MAG website.
+An article in the regulation allows for the temporary renewal of existing registrations.
+SFE has provided training to pesticide company representatives in the country about the new regulation.
+Additional information regarding the pesticide registration process and required forms may be reviewed on this MAG website.